xylophonehero/isj-photography/src/pages/sessions/hair-and-makeup.md

 ---
 templateKey: session-page
 title: Hair and Makeup
-howItWorks: |
+howItWorks: >
   I run the hair and makeup company, Krstev Kreates, with my husband Zoran.
 I am a qualified, experienced makeup artist and Zoran is an accomplished hairdresser.

   It makes your wedding day go even smoother (and saves you money) to have the same team do your photography and makeup.

   If you’d like to book us for both, here are the price packages.

   (We’re also available to book for just hair and makeup should you wish, please head to <a href="https://www.facebook.com/krstevkreates/">Krstev Kreates</a> for info)
 pricing:
-  description:
+  description: null
   tables:
     - title: Pinnacle
-      price: 2349
+      price: 2400
       features:
         - 2 photographers
         - Pre-wedding meeting